gianlucaparadise/strapi-plugin-vercel-deploy/README.md

   - Access tokens can be created and managed inside your [account settings](https://vercel.com/account/tokens)

 - `appFilter`: Name of your Vercel App used to filter the list of deployments

   - Set the name of your [Vercel App](https://vercel.com/dashboard) to see only the deployments you need

+- `teamFilter`: Id of your Vercel Team used to filter the list of deployments

+  - Set the id of your [Vercel Team](https://vercel.com/dashboard) to see only the deployments you need

 ### Environment Configuration